elastic/elasticsearch-net/docs/query/mlt-field.markdown

 ---

-# Documentation still in progress
+# More Like This Field Query

-This is sadly still a marker file.
+Since this is merely an alias in elasticsearch for a regular [More Like This query]({{root}}/query/mlt.html)  NEST has no special method for this.